smoke275/PivotedTracking/README.md

 # PivotedTracking

-A simulation environment for visitor tracking with escort agents using Kalman filters and MPPI control.
+A simulation environment for visitor tracking with escort agents using Kalman filters and multiple controller types.

 ## Project Overview